j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-05-python-dataclass-from-scratch/index.md

     self.z = z
 """
 ```

-So in order to generate this init function we first need to know the names of the class properties and their type hint.
+So to generate this init function, we first need to know the names of the class properties and their type hint.
-Luckily we access this using the `__annotations__` magic property.
+Luckily we can access this using the `__annotations__` magic property.
 In the above example `Point._annotations__` returns `{'x': <class 'int'>, 'y': <class 'int'>, 'z': <class 'float'>}`.
-The only thing we are still missing is a way to detect if a property should have a default value or not.
+The only thing we still need is a way to detect whether a property should have a default value.
 In the above example, `z` receives the default value `2.0` because the class property `z` has this value.
-So, to implement this functionality we need a way to get the value of a class property if it exists.
+So, to implement this functionality, we need a way to get the value of a class property if it exists.
-We can do this using the `hasattr` and `getattr` functions.
+We can do this using the [hasattr](https://docs.python.org/3/library/functions.html#hasattr) and [getattr](https://docs.python.org/3/library/functions.html#getattr) functions.
 In the above example this give `hasattr(Point, "z")` returns `True` and `getattr(Point, "z")` return `2.0` since `z` has been assigned the value `2.0`, while `hasattr(Point, "x")` returns `False` since `x` has not been assigned a value.
-So with these functions we should have all the required information to dynamically generate a `__init__` function in a string using the following functions:
+So with these functions, we should have all the required information to dynamically generate a `__init__` function in a string using the following functions:

 ```python
 from typing import Type